Our 20+ Favorite Things To Do In Nicaragua In 2019 Plus Must See Attractions

 14. Try traditional food in Granada’s Central Park.

-This was the highlight of our trip and by far our favourite of our 20 things to do in Nicaragua.
+This was the highlight of our trip and by far the favourite of our 20 things to do in Nicaragua.

 16. Spend the day at Apoyo Lake.